Zahra-Kadkhodaie/Zahra-Kadkhodaie.github.io/_pages/.ipynb_checkpoints/about-checkpoint.md

 <!-- and the boundaries between them are fuzzy -->
 <!-- yet I find it helpful to draw fuzzy boundaries between them to better navigate this rich landscape.  -->

-I approach these questions using the **scientific method**.

 ## Learning image densities from data:

-- curse of dimensionality
+diffusion models
 - Miyasawa: denoisers embed densities
 - sampling method to show what the learned density is

 papers:
-Solving inverse problem (updated version neurips) learning normalized density mdoels
+Solving inverse problem (updated version neurips)

+learning normalized density mdoels

 ## Understanding and Evaluating learned density models:
 what is a good model?

+curse of dimensionality

 shallow understanding of deep models. why do we care about understanding? predict when generalization and when fails scientifc method shines: deep nets have evolves through a natural selection, we can examine them by hypothesizing about what they are and how they work, design controlled experiments to test them.